Seeed-Studio/wiki-documents/docs/Sensor/mmWave_radar_sensor/Radar_MR24HPC1.md

 <div align="center"><img src="https://files.seeedstudio.com/wiki/60GHzradar/40.png" style={{width:600, height:'auto'}}/></div>

-### Demo7: MR24HPBC1 & XIAO ESP32C3 & ESPHome & Home Assistant
+### Demo 7: MR24HPBC1 & XIAO ESP32C3 & ESPHome & Home Assistant

 We have created a tutorial for connecting to ESPHome and Home Assistant for this radar and the XIAO ESP32C3, if you are interested, you can refer to the tutorial here.

 - [XIAO ESP32C3 accesses Home Assistant via ESPHome service](https://wiki.seeedstudio.com/xiao-esp32c3-esphome)

-### Demo8: Using sensors in the XIAO ESP32C3
+### Demo 8: Using sensors in the XIAO ESP32C3

 Due to the [special design](https://wiki.seeedstudio.com/XIAO_ESP32C3_Pin_Multiplexing/#special-way---use-usb-serial-and-uart0uart1-at-the-same-time) of the XIAO ESP32C3 hardware serial port, you will need to use the following code in order to use the UART to send and receive data messages with the sensor.